era-platform/cene/docs/source/common/effects.rst

 definer-define
 --------------

-Call with ``definer value``
+Call with ``definer dex value``

-Monadically, writes to the given definer.
-If the definition cannot be installed, the program is in error; other computations that depend on the defined value may or may not be canceled or retroactively voided.
+Monadically, checks whether the given value satisfies the given dex, and writes to the given definer with the dex and the value either way.
+If two definitions are written to the same dex, then they must have the same dex and value, and the value must satisfy the dex, or there's an error.
+The dex serves no purpose other than to verify this.

 .. _committing-to-define: